 However, there’s one big issue with this list (aside from the absurd prices attached to some of the cards).
 The fact is, Magic cards aren’t immortal, and – while they may well outlive some of us – at the end of the day, we have a finite number of something with a finite resource.

 This inevitably means that the game formats linked to those cards also have an expiration date.

 Legacy has a limit

-There’s no real way of knowing how long this is going to take, but stock of the cards on the Reserved List is inevitably dwindling.
+There’s no real way of knowing how long this is going to take, but stock of the cards on the MTG Reserved List is inevitably dwindling.
 It’s unlikely to be down to the cards’ materials literally biodegrading – but just things like transporting these older cards, exposing them to sunlight, touching unsleeved versions of them, and things of that sort, all contribute to slowly whittling down the total extant copies of any of those cards.

 That’s the case even with cards that aren’t very popular, but when you take one of the dual lands – like Bayou, for example, which is played in a variety of decks – it becomes a serious issue.
 Cards get lost, damaged, stolen, have coffee spilled on them, get eaten by cats, and maybe even flip-and-ripped too.
-In short, there is a set number of them, and that number is constantly dwindling.
+In short, there is a set number of them, and that number is constantly shrinking.